New Mexico State vs. UMass NCAA Football Odds, Plays and Insights | November 27, 2021

 UMass Stats and Trends

-- UMass has played 11 games, with four wins against the spread.

-- So far this year, the Minutemen have been installed as underdogs by a 6.5-point margin or more eight times and are 3-5 ATS in those matchups.
+- The Minutemen have been underdogs by 6.5 points or more eight times this season and are 3-5 ATS in those matchups.

-- UMass' games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- UMass has hit the over in 54.5% of its opportunities this year (six times in 11 games with a set point total).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.